This content was updated for accuracy and relevance on November 13th, 2023

 - Having a hand condition, like carpal tunnel syndrome

-With the help of an occupational therapist, patients can learn how to complete their daily tasks on their own or with the use of adaptive tools with ease.
+With the help of an occupational therapist, patients can learn how to complete their daily tasks on their own or with the use of an assistive device or other adaptive tools with ease.
 No matter what obstacles they face, an occupational therapist can guide them every step of the way.

 What Do Occupational Therapists Do?

 The daily tasks of an occupational therapist include:

 - Reviewing a patient’s medical history and asking them about their day-to-day challenges

 - Customized treatment plan creation to help them achieve their goals